canonical/serverlab-testflinger/README.rst

     	 reroll.sh : completely destroy stack, git pull and redeploy (git repo optional)

 * Currently, sut agents are running in subprocess instances, with a child logging thread.

-Another design, if more functionality is required, would be to create another (or expand the existing) docker stack comprised of sut agents (or similar).
-It wouldn't be too difficult to integrate the logging instrumentation into something that executes within these sut agent containers.
+* Under consideration; moving to Docker containers for agents, via Docker api and/or discrete containers via compose.
+This may allow increased functionality with isolated disk access and the like.
+These would expand the existing docker stack.
+It shouldn't be too difficult to integrate the existing logging/mqtt/etc instrumentation into something that executes within these sut agent containers (and/or running python in the container entrypoint file).

 MQTT notes and useage